udexon/Phoshell/README.md

 Subconcious conditioning, like the little elephant in the circus.
 Trained not to escape, tied to a pole.
 When grown up, also not espcaping.

+- Another misconception: GUI and CLI are unrelated.
+However GUI is related to graph structure, and therefore Reverse Polish Notation.

 #### Consequences
 To TLDR the long stories: